 Showing proof of additional sources of income or other assets may help you to qualify for a larger loan or improve the terms of your loan.
 If you have income from rentals, legal settlements, alimony, child support, Social Security or other sources, take proof with you.

-When a lender manually reviews your credit report, pulling your credit history allows them to see the credit accounts you have.
-Information includes the type of account, when you opened the account, the credit limit or loan amount, your account balance and payment history.
+They also may review your credit history, including the type of credit accounts you have, when you opened them, the credit limit or loan amount, your account balance and payment history.

-Lenders are looking at your previous history to determine if you have late payments or unpaid bills, as well as your total debt obligations in order to determine if you have a low enough debt-to-income ratio (DTI) to support an auto loan.
+Lenders are looking at your history to determine if you have late payments or unpaid bills, as well as your total debt obligations to determine if you have a low enough debt-to-income ratio (DTI) to support an auto loan.

 In addition, lenders may also look at public records and collections in your credit history, including bankruptcies, foreclosures, lawsuits, wage garnishment and liens.
 A past history of unpaid bills and collections, especially related to an auto loan, will adversely affect a lender’s confidence in your ability to repay the loan.

 Federal law requires lenders to gather information on your residence, as well as proof of that residence.
-If your driver’s license is current, that may be sufficient for most dealers.
-You may also use your mortgage statement to verify your home address or any piece of personalized mail you have received within the last month.
-This may include:
+If your driver’s license is current or the address you provided on the credit application matches the address on your credit report, this may be sufficient for most lenders.
+If you recently moved however, you may need to provide further documentation.
+You may be able to use a piece of personalized mail you have received within the last month such as:

 - Utility bill